Aspects of my being

 Married to Paul and they have a daughter, Jess.
 Eloise is a loving mother and wife, but is caught between her personal hopes and dreams, the abuse from Paul, the cloud of her mother, Sandra and the needs of her daughter.

 An alcoholic and a womanizer.
-At his core he has a good heart, but alcohol has taken his life and led him to his pattern of psychological and physical abuse of his family.
+At his core he has a good heart, but but his addiction has led him to a pattern of psychological and physical abuse of his family.

 Is Eloise’s overbearing mother.